intel/hexl/README.md

   - [Gelila Seifu](https://www.linkedin.com/in/gelila-seifu/)

-In addition to the Intel contributors listed, we are also grateful to contributions to this project that are not reflected in the Git history:
+In addition to the Intel contributors listed, we are also grateful to contributions to the original HEXL project that are not reflected in the Git history:
   - [Antonis Papadimitriou](https://www.linkedin.com/in/apapadimitriou/)